fancn21th/1-006-Node-Cluster/README.md

 ## Conclusion

-- 3686 requests vs 3321 requests
+- `3686` requests vs `3321` requests

-  - with 16 cluster threads open on my `mac pro 2019 intel chip`
+  - with 16 cluster threads open

 - no too much performance enhancement

+- not sure if it is the reason all of the process is running at the same port and without load balancing setup 🤔

 - need more diving-into insight in future